ossu/computer-science/README.md

 ## Intro CS

-Use these courses to figure out if Computer Science is right for you.
+Use the first course, CS50, to determine if Computer Science is right for you.
-Only proceed in the curriculum if they really excite you.
+Only proceed in the curriculum if it really excites you.
+If it does, use the second and third courses to gain the fundamental skills you need to excel at teaching yourself Computer Science.

 **Topics covered**:
-cardinality;
 imperative programming;
 procedural programming;
 C;